-There are so many fun activities your family can do at the beach this summer.
+Your family can do so many fun activities at the beach this summer.
 Of course, you could swim, play volleyball, build sandcastles or even take a walk along the shoreline collecting shells.
 But if you’re looking for an educational and interesting way to spend your time at the beach, then try one of these activities!

 Science Sand Activities